2.3 Voluntary Agencies and Sports, Cultural and Recreational Activities

 5. Further Support

-- If you would like to discuss this protocol with someone please contact the NSCB;
+- If you would like to discuss this protocol with someone please contact the NSCP;

-- If you would like further help with safeguarding policies and training please contact the SAFER Programme at the NSCB;
+- If you would like further help with safeguarding policies and training please contact the SAFER Programme at the NSCP;

 - If you are a voluntary or community group and would like further help around running a club/group/organisation and governance please contact Momentum (Norfolk).